 Thank you for your interest in working in my lab.
-I am looking for undergraduate and graduate students who are excited about exploring questions in phylogenetics (any group of organisms), plant-animal interactions, morphology, anatomy, ecology, and floristics of the southeast USA
+I am looking for undergraduate and graduate students who are excited about exploring questions in phylogenetics (any group of organisms), plant-animal interactions, morphology, anatomy, ecology, and floristics of the southeast USA.

 Graduate students in the Department of Biology and Marine Biology are primarily funded through departmental teaching assistantships and grants.
 Top M.S. and Ph.D. prospective students are eligible for university fellowships.
-I also encourage students to apply for NSF and other graduate fellowships to support themselves; UNCW has a number of internal grants in support of student research.
+I also encourage students to apply for NSF and other graduate grants to support themselves; UNCW has a number of internal grants in support of student research.

 Please visit the department’s website for information on how to apply to the graduate degree program in Biological Sciences.
 For excellent general advice about applying to graduate school, see these tips.